 For as much as we are living in an era where more people than ever have a large degree of film literacy, spanning all of its taxonomic ranks, it is probably safe to say that the expansive kingdom of Bollywood is the one that many ostensibly claim to know the contents of, but which few have actually experienced for themselves.
 Awareness has increased thanks to breakout directors like Gurinder Chadha and Mira Nair, allusions in English-language films like Moulin Rouge, and the general intertwinement of world arts through the internet.
 And according to distributors, Bollywood films make more money in the United States than other foreign-language films, upwards of $100 million in theatrical revenue and related transactions.
 Still, there are very few of these productions that have achieved the kind of direct, widespread presence in the global film canon that works of other nations have gained.

-Thus, it’s a particularly exciting circumstance for the New Beverly to be presenting, for four nights from November 30th to December 3rd, one of the most popular Bollywood films of the 21st century: Sanjay Gupta’s 2002 crime drama Kaante.
+Thus, it’s a particularly exciting circumstance for the New Beverly to be presenting one of the most popular Bollywood films of the 21st century: Sanjay Gupta’s 2002 crime drama Kaante.
 We believe that for the first-time viewer unfamiliar with Hindi-language movies, this will serve as a most accessible and stimulating point of entry.
 As Suraj Das of the Planet Bollywood website describes it, “Kaante is everything a masala movie should be; it packs the whole smorgasbord of Bollywood conventions – romance, dances, glamour, comedy, drama – into one fun-filled, action-packed, polished joyride of a film.”